-11) Explain how the program will work with a broad array of stakeholders, including housing, health, and service agencies.
+6. Explain how the program will work with a broad array of stakeholders, including housing, health, and service agencies.
 In particular, describe if and how this project a) will work with public and private healthcare organizations/agencies; b) partner with PHAs and state and local housing organizations; and/or c) Partner with local workforce development centers to improve employment opportunities.

 IV.6.
 Program works with stakeholders from health, housing, and social services to meet client needs.
+(0-3 points)

-(0-3 points) 12) 7.
-Explain how the project fits within HUD's six pillars to end homelessness for all persons-including three foundations (equity, data, collaboration) and at least one solution (housing & supports, crisis response, and prevention).
+7. Explain how the project fits within HUD's six pillars to end homelessness for all persons--including three foundations (equity, data, collaboration) and at least one solution (housing & supports, crisis response, and prevention).

 IV.7.
-Project addresses HUD's six pillarsincluding three foundations (equity, data, collaboration) and will employ at least one solution (housing & supports, crisis response, and prevention).
-(0-3 points) 13) Describe how this program will address unsheltered homelessness if applicable.
+Project addresses HUD's six pillars--including three foundations (equity, data, collaboration) and will employ at least one solution (housing & supports, crisis response, and prevention).
+(0-3 points)

+8. Describe how this program will address unsheltered homelessness if applicable.

 IV.8.
 Degree to which program addresses unsheltered homelessness.
+(0-3 points)

-(0-3 points) 14) Please describe how the agency will ensure project staff retention.
+9. Please describe how the agency will ensure project staff retention.

-IV.9.
+- IV.9.
 Describes how the agency will ensure project staff retention (e.g., paying a living wage, offering mental health supports, etc.).
-(0-3 points) 15) Any additional notes on Program Alignment with Policy & CoC Priorities that you would like evaluators to know.
-V. Project Performance and Evaluation 1.
-What performance measures will your program establish, and how will the agency evaluate progress towards those measures? progress towards those measures?
-V.1.
+(0-3 points) - 10.
+Any additional notes on Program Alignment with Policy & CoC Priorities that you would like evaluators to know.

+V. Project Performance and Evaluation

+1. What performance measures will your program establish, and how will the agency evaluate progress towards those measures?

+- V.1.
 Describes objective program outcomes and how the program will assess those outcomes.
-(0-3 points) 2.
-How will the program review program participant outcomes with an equity lens, including the
+(0-3 points) - 2.
+How will the program review program participant outcomes with an equity lens, including the disaggregation of outcome data by race, ethnicity, gender identity, age, etc.?

 V.2.
-Program has a plan to review participant outcomes with an equity lens, including the disaggregation of outcome data by race, ethnicity, gender identity, age, etc. (0-3 points) VI.
-Equity Factors Describe the agency's efforts to advance racial equity within the organization, including having under-represented individuals in leadership and managerial positions and having reviewed internal policies and procedures from an equity lens and developing a VI.1.a.
+Program has a plan to review participant outcomes with an equity lens, including the disaggregation of outcome data by race, ethnicity, gender identity, age, etc. (0-3 points)

+- VI.
+Equity Factors - 1.
+Describe the agency's efforts to advance racial equity within the organization, including - a. having under-represented individuals in leadership and managerial positions and - b. having reviewed internal policies and procedures from an equity lens and developing a plan to ensure that policies do not impose undue barriers on certain groups.

+VI.1.a.
 Agency has under-represented individuals (BIPOC, LGBTQ+, etc.) in managerial and leadership positions).
-(0-1 point) VI.1.b.
+(0-1 point)

+VI.1.b.
 Agency has reviewed internal policies and procedures with an equity lens and has a plan for implementing equitable policies that do not impose undue barriers.
+(0-1 point)

-(0-1 point) Describe the agency's efforts to incorporate the perspectives of people with lived experience into organizational policies and practices, including a. having representation from multiple individuals with lived experience on the Board of Directors and b. having a process for receiving and incorporating feedback from individuals with lived experience.
+- 2. Describe the agency's efforts to incorporate the perspectives of people with lived experience into organizational policies and practices, including - a. having representation from multiple individuals with lived experience on the Board of Directors and - b. having a process for receiving and incorporating feedback from individuals with lived experience.